JonahCaro1/Homelab-SOC-Detection/README.md

 ## Executive Summary

 *This is a personal homelab SOC project containing Suricata, Snort, Zeek, Wazuh and the ELK stack.
 Using a virtual machine on my admin PC running Kali Linux I simulated various attacks against two different target virtual machines.
 These attacks included SQL injection, command injection, file uploads and metasploit exploits.
-Using the configured SOC services I was able to successfully detect suspicious network traffic/attacks.*
+Using 24 hours worth of normal network traffic logs as a baseline I was able to detect anomalies that indicated suspicious network traffic/attacks.*

 ---